xiaoyuze88/end_pager/README.md

 ## More ##

-Our default template is EJS, if your are using ejs, you need to set your own path to your template file inside the function filtContent.
+Our default template is EJS, if your are using ejs, you need to set your own path to your template file inside the function filtContent in end_pager.js.

 Like :
 ```javascript